Irazú Volcano

 The Irazú Volcano (Volcán Irazú) is an active volcano in Costa Rica, situated in the Cordillera Central close to the city of Cartago.

-The name could come from either the combination of "ara" (point) and "tzu" (thunder) or a corruption of Iztarú, which was the name of an indigenous village on the flanks of the volcano.
-In Costa Rica it is known by the name of "El Coloso" (The Colossus) due to the catastrophes that it has provoked in the past.
+The name might have come from either the combination of "ara" (point) and "tzu" (thunder) or a corruption of Iztarú, which was the name of an indigenous village on the flanks of the volcano.
+In Costa Rica it is known by the name of "El Coloso" (the Colossus) due to the catastrophes that it has unleashed in the past.

 The volcano's summit has several craters, one of which contains Diego de la Haya, a green crater lake of variable depth.
 At 11,260 feet (3,432 m), the Irazú Volcano is the highest active volcano in Costa Rica.
-It is easily visited from San José, with a road leading right up to the summit craters and a weekly bus service to the top.
 It is thus a popular tourist spot.
+It is easily visited from San José, the Costa Rican capital, with a road leading right up to the summit craters and a weekly bus service to the top.
 The summit of the volcano also houses a few television transmitters for television stations in San José.